sav-che/TL-2/Authors/Timm, Carl Theodor {std. C. Timm}.md

 **Notes**
 *Co-author*: Theodor Wahnschaff.
 *Publ*.: 1891 (Bot.
 Zeit.
 29 Jan 1892; Rev. bryol.
 Jan 1892; Nat.
 Nov.
 Oct(2) 1891), p. \[1\]-50. *Copies*: B(2), BR, NY, USDA. – Issued as Abh.
 Geb.
 Naturw.
 Hamburg 11(3), no. 2.
 1891.

+[^1]: "*Timmia* Hedw.
+1801 (Timmiaceae) \[is dedicated to\] Joachim Christian Timm (1734–1805) German botanist, bryologist, pharmacist (“Ratsapotheker”), mayor in Malchin/Mecklenburg-Vorpommern, wrote 1788 a Flora of Mecklenburg.
+He was also in contact with J. Hedwig.
+In his *Species muscorum* Hedwig (1801: 176) gives no dedication, but the discovery site of Timmia megapolitana is given: “... prope Malchin ducatus Megapolitani ...” (near Malchin/Mecklenburg).
+*Note*. – *Timmia* J.F.Gmel.
+1791 (Amaryllidaceae) No derivation found, but Carl Theodor Timm (1824–1907) was not born, when the genus was named in 1791; and:
+*Timmiella* (De Not.)
+Limpr.
+1888 (Pottiaceae) \[is dedicated to\] Joachim Christian Timm (1734–1805), German botanist, bryologist, pharmacist (“Ratsapotheker”), mayor in Malchin/ Mecklenburg-Vorpommern, wrote 1788 a Flora of Mecklenburg.
+He was also in contact with J. Hedwig (Limpricht, 1888: 590)."
+Burkhardt, L. (2016).
+About some eponyms in Taxonomic literature (TL-2). _Taxon_, _65_(1), 137–145. [https://doi.org/10.12705/651.9](https://doi.org/10.12705/651.9)